ARM-software/AVH/DoxyGen/overview/src/main.md

 **VSocket Interface**           | BSD socket interface that connects the application under test to networks, including public Internet.
 **VIO Interface**               | Simple interface to control I/O such as switches and LEDs via Python scripts.
 **Support in MDK-Professional** | Desktop development will be enabled in classic tooling, with priority on MDK.
 This complements our CI Cloud service that is already deployed.
 **Extended Target support**     | The Corstone-300 model is a Cortex-M55/Ethos-U55 simulation that allows to develop a wide range of applications.
-Support will be extended to many other Cortex-M processors. | Jan 2022
+Support will be extended to many other Cortex-M processors.
 **Event Recorder CLI Tools**    | Event Recorder is currently supported in MDK.
 This support will be extended to off-line and command line tools.
 **More Usage Examples**         | Example projects help to get started: Audio/Video/Sensor I/O, Cloud connectivity, CI integration, Test code development is the range of examples we are working on.

-\todo add feedback channel;
+# Feedback and Support {#Support}

-\todo can I register for update information?
+The \prj_name is supported during public beta via this [Arm forum](https://community.arm.com/support-forums/f/arm-virtual-hardware-targets-forum).